Home Projects Mixed Use Seara Sports System Showroom and Office: Concrete Showroom by Architectkidd

 Share

-The interior is conceived as a wide and vertically connected volume.
-Full-height glazing allows uninterrupted views and abundant natural light.
-At the heart of the showroom, a white sculptural spiral stair functions as both circulation and visual centerpiece, linking levels and reinforcing a sense of openness and continuity.
-Minimal spatial interruptions and flexible floor plates support changing uses, encouraging movement, interaction, and adaptability.
+Inside, the building reads as a wide and vertically connected volume.
+Full-height glazing allows uninterrupted views and brings in abundant natural light.
+At the heart of the showroom, a white sculptural spiral stair works as both circulation and visual centerpiece, linking the levels and reinforcing a sense of openness and continuity.
+For a mixed-use program that combines display, sales, and office functions, this kind of clear central circulation helps visitors orient themselves quickly while keeping the floors feeling connected.

-With the use of cast concrete, terraced geometries, and open interiors, Architectkidd has created a building defined by direct material and structural expression.
-Unadorned and cascading floor slabs form the main architecture of the showroom, communicating a functional language that balances material strength with spatial fluidity and user experience.
+Minimal spatial interruptions and flexible floor plates support changing uses, encouraging movement, interaction, and adaptability over time.
+With cast concrete, terraced geometries, and open interiors, Architectkidd has produced a building defined by direct material and structural expression.
+Unadorned and cascading floor slabs form the main architecture of the showroom, communicating a functional language that balances material strength with spatial fluidity and a considered user experience.

 Share